 genome-wide collections of pre-cloned luciferase reporter vectors

-If you can't find the exact clones you are looking for, our Custom Services can economically clone any fragment from the human, mouse or rat genomes, or mutagenize any existing GoClone construct to fit your needs.
+If you can't find the exact promoter or sequence you are looking for, our Custom Services can clone any sequence from the human, mouse or rat genomes, or mutagenize an existing GoClone® construct to fit your needs.

 The LightSwitch Promoter Reporter Collection makes it possible to measure the functional response of promoters to stimulus in nearly any cell-based system.
 Plus, advances in gene assay reagent and transfection technology eliminate the need for co-transfection in most studies.